NAPBC STANDARDS

 The SOZO Digital Health Platform is the world’s most advanced, bioimpedance spectroscopy (BIS) medical device.
 In a single, non-invasive, painless, 30-second assessment, SOZO delivers a precise snapshot of fluid status and tissue composition as well as the L-Dex score to aid in the assessment of secondary, cancer-related lymphedema.
 The SOZO Digital Health Platform is commonly referred to as “SOZO”.

-How does SOZO Work?
+How does SOZO work?

 SOZO uses bioimpedance spectroscopy (BIS), which is the most advanced method of using bioimpedance measurements to assess fluid levels and tissue composition.
 SOZO sends an electrical current through the body and measures the body’s resistance and reactance to this electrical current at 256 unique frequencies.
 The measurement is non-invasive, painless, and takes less than 30 seconds to complete.